textlk/textlk-nextjs/README.md

 ## 📝 License

+MIT License

-MIT License © [year] Text.lk SMS Gateway Sri Lanka
+Copyright © 2025 Text.lk SMS Gateway Sri Lanka

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal